-25 Tax-based instruments are excluded.
+26 Tax-based instruments are excluded.

-• Be implemented in direct co-operation with TOSSD-eligible countries, or private or public institutions from these countries, as a means of ensuring the benefit to TOSSD-eligible countries or their populations.

-71. The first criterion is meant to exclude public investments that exclusively or overwhelmingly benefit provider countries' own populations.
+- Provide substantial benefits to TOSSD-eligible countries or their populations, and/or - Be implemented in direct co-operation with TOSSD-eligible countries, or private or public institutions from these countries, as a means of ensuring the benefit to TOSSD-eligible countries or their populations. - 71.
+The first criterion is meant to exclude public investments that exclusively or overwhelmingly benefit provider countries' own populations.
 In particular, support for domestic activities whose benefits are only shared by the population of the provider country (e.g. primary education, climate adaptation) are not eligible to TOSSD.
 The second criterion recognises the importance of international co-operation, in particular the involvement of developing countries in global issues, as put forward by the 2030 Agenda.
-In the case of multilateral organisations, "direct co-operation with TOSSD-eligible countries" is presumed when some TOSSD-eligible countries are members of the organisation.

-72. Additional guidance on the eligibility of activities in Pillar II are will be provided in Annex Eas appropriate.
+In the case of multilateral organisations, "direct co-operation with TOSSD-eligible countries" is presumed when some TOSSD-eligible countries are members of the organisation. - 72.
+Additional guidance on the eligibility of activities in Pillar II is provided in Annex E.